 By December, the Great Global Revolver Freak-Out is over.
 The Beatles have freed themselves from the restraints of touring, but they’re still confined — this time in the studio and this time, voluntarily.
 They have unfinished business with us.

 END PART 1

-Part 2…. in which this last sentence is unpacked in detail… coming soon.
+Part 2…. in which this last sentence is unpacked in detail… is right here.